-Living in South Texas, we have had our fair share of tacos, and honestly, we have never met a taco we didn’t like, from cola-marinated beef fajita tacos to chicken street tacos to these shrimp tacos with mango salsa.
+Living in South Texas, we’ve had our fair share of tacos, and honestly, we’ve never met a taco we didn’t like – from cola-marinated beef fajita tacos to chicken street tacos, to these shrimp tacos with mango salsa.
 We always have a bag of shrimp in the freezer for those nights when we need a quick and easy meal after a busy day.
-With our mango habanero salsa and homemade tortilla chips, this recipe comes together in less than 30 minutes and is the perfect Taco Tuesday dinner.
+With our mango habanero salsa and homemade tortilla chips, this recipe comes together in under 30 minutes and makes the perfect Taco Tuesday dinner.

 Key Ingredients and Substitutions

-You only need a few common pantry staples for our easy shrimp tacos, along with the shrimp and mango salsa.
+You only need a few standard pantry staples for our easy shrimp tacos, along with the shrimp and mango salsa.

 The complete ingredient list and measurements are listed in the printable recipe below.